antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

      from that code, and it becomes much harder to reason "locally" about speed.

-The end result is that modifiying a single line of code "here" can have a big inpact on code which looks totally unrelated, for multiple reasons.
+The end result is that modifying a single line of code "here" can have a big impact on code which looks totally unrelated, for multiple reasons.
 This effect becomes bigger as the JIT becomes "smarter".

 The CPython JIT is still pretty new and doesn’t give huge speedups yet.
 I